adadallison/sfhacks2k20/README.md

 IDE: IntelliJ

 Instructions for Launching:
+Download and unzip files.
 Open "index.html" folder with any browser.
 There is no need to run the code since it is just basic HTML and was previously launched using github.